sularaperera/LSG-PDF-Manifests-Extraction/README.md

 ## Benefits

-Significant time savings: Reduces the delivery updates process from 20-30 minutes to 5 minutes.
+- **Significant time savings**: Reduces the delivery updates process from 20-30 minutes to 5 minutes.
-Enhanced accuracy: Automation eliminates the possibility of human errors during data entry.
+- **Enhanced accuracy**: Automation eliminates the possibility of human errors during data entry.
-Streamlined workflow: The project simplifies the entire process from PDF merging to CSV export.
+- **Streamlined workflow**: The project simplifies the entire process from PDF merging to CSV export.
-Scalability: The script can handle a growing number of PDF files efficiently.
+- **Scalability**: The script can handle a growing number of PDF files efficiently.

-Conclusion:
+## Conclusion:
 The "Automated Delivery Updates" Python project revolutionizes the way delivery information is processed and updated within the system.
 By eliminating manual data entry, the project maximizes efficiency, minimizes errors, and empowers users to focus on more value-added tasks.
 The documentation provides a clear overview of the project's workflow, benefits, and its positive impact on daily operations.